Chinese classics: Before 221 BC

-It is often difficult or impossible to precisely date pre-Qin works beyond their being "pre-Qin", a period of 1000 years.
+It is often difficult or impossible to precisely date pre-Qin works beyond determining that they are "pre-Qin", a period of 1000 years.
 Information in ancient China was often by oral tradition and passed down from generations before so was rarely written down, so the older the composition of the texts may not be in a chronological order as that which was arranged and presented by their attributed "authors".

 The below list is therefore organized in the order which is found in the Siku Quanshu (Complete Library of the Four Treasuries), the encyclopedic collation of the works found in the imperial library of the Qing dynasty under the Qianlong Emperor.
 The Siku Quanshu classifies all works into 4 top-level branches: the Confucian Classics and their secondary literature; history; philosophy; and poetry.
 There are sub-categories within each branch, but due to the small number of pre-Qin works in the Classics, History and Poetry branches, the sub-categories are only reproduced for the Philosophy branch.